 For thestudy, which was coordinated out of the division of endocrinology at Tufts Medical Center, Dr. Pittas and associates recruited 2,423 patients who were considered to have prediabetes, with at least 2 of 3 ADA criteria: fasting plasma glucose level of 100-125 mg/dL; plasma glucose level 2 hours after a 75-g oral glucose load of 140-199 mg/dL; and hemoglobin A1c (HbA1c) level of 5.7%-6.4%.

-All patients were at least 30 years old with the exception of American Indians, Alaska Natives, Native Hawaiians and other Pacific Islanders who were allowed to be aged 25-30 years.
+All of the patients were at least 30 years old with the exception of American Indians, Alaska Natives, Native Hawaiians and other Pacific Islanders who were allowed to be aged 25-30 years.
 About 22% had low vitamin D levels.

-The mean age was 60 years, mean body mass index was 32, 45% were women, and 33% were non-white.
+The mean age of the patients was 60 years, mean body mass index was 32, 45% were women, and 33% were non-white.
 The trial was powered to show a reduction of 25% or more in diabetes risk with vitamin D.

-The researchers assigned 1,211 patients to take a once-daily capsule of vitamin D3 (cholecalciferol; 4,000 IU per day); 1,212 received a placebo.
+The researchers randomly assigned 1,211 patients to take a once-daily capsule of vitamin D3 (cholecalciferol; 4,000 IU per day); 1,212 received a placebo.